Business 1 Year Saver

 d) UK sole trader/partnership.

 NB.
 You will need to set up an existing UK based business account as your nominated account.
+Your nominated account can't be a Nationwide current account.
 This account must be in the name of your business and able to receive CHAPS payments.
 Please see section B of the Business Savings General Terms and Conditions for further details.

 You can open this account: